KirstLab/asc_seurat/docs/expression_visualization_int.rst

 Visualization of the expression among clusters
 ----------------------------------------------

-As in the feature plot, the violin and dot plots show clearly the increased level of expression in the cells of the PBMC Treatment sample in comparison with the PBMC control.
+As in the feature plot, the violin and dot plots clearly show the increased level of expression in the cells of the PBMC Treatment sample compared to the PBMC control.

 .. figure:: images/DEGs_among_samples_cluster4_violin.png
    :width: 100%
    :align: center

-   Visualization of the distribution of cells within each cluster according to the expression of the gene (violin plot; left) and the percentage of cells in each cluster expressing the gene (dot plot; right). in each sample.
+   Visualization of cells' distribution within each cluster according to the gene expression (violin plot; left) and the percentage of cells in each cluster expressing the gene (dot plot; right) in each sample.
 The three genes shown are the same used for the feature plots.

 .. tip::